ArindamRoyChoudhury/rapidphylo/cran-comments.md

 # Resubmission

 This is a resubmission.
+In this version (0.1.2), the documentation of `RDM()` was updated (see NEWS.md for details).

+## Test environments

+- R-hub windows-x86_64-devel (r-devel)
+- R-hub ubuntu-gcc-release (r-release)
+- R-hub fedora-clang-devel (r-devel)

+## R CMD check results

+- There were no ERRORs or WARNINGs.

+- NOTE:

+    > checking for detritus in the temp directory ...
+NOTE
+    > Found the following files/directories:
+    > 'lastMiKTeXException'

+    Response: This is a known Rhub issue (https://github.com/r-hub/rhub/issues/503) and can likely be ignored.

+    > On fedora-clang-devel (r-devel)
+    > checking HTML version of manual ...
+NOTE
+    > Skipping checking HTML validation: no command 'tidy' found
+    > Skipping checking math rendering: package 'V8' unavailable

+    Response: This note does not seem to be related to our R package and can likely be ignored.

+## Downstream dependencies

+There are currently no downstream dependencies for this package.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version (0.1.1), several new features were added (see NEWS.md for details).

 ## Test environments